Hundreds of protesters descend on Capitol Hill amid new Kavanaugh allegations

 One of the protesters on hand was Marie Follayttar.
 She is co-director of a group that has raised money to give to Collins' election opponent in 2020 if she supports Kavanaugh.
 Follayttar was not among those arrested.

+The United States Capitol Police ended up arresting 128 people - 46 at the Dirksen Senate Office Building and 82 at the Russell Rotunda - on charges of crowding, obstructing, or incommoding.

-Monday’s protests come a day after a new accusation against Kavanaugh landed late Sunday in a report from The New Yorker.
+Monday’s protests came a day after a new accusation against Kavanaugh landed late Sunday in a report from The New Yorker.
 The report was published just a few hours after negotiators had reached an agreement to hold an extraordinary public hearing Thursday for Kavanaugh and Christine Blasey Ford, who accuses him of sexually assaulting her at a party when they were teenagers.
 Kavanaugh denies the accusation.

 The second claim against Kavanaugh dates to the 1983-84 academic year, which was his first at Yale University.
 Deborah Ramirez described the alleged incident after being contacted by The New Yorker magazine.
 She claimed that Kavanaugh exposed himself at a drunken dormitory party, thrust his penis in her face, and caused her to touch it without her consent as she pushed him away.